Germany's Scholz to testify over handling of multibillion-euro tax fraud

 "This has been an issue for two and a half years now," Scholz recently told reporters.
 "Countless files have been studied, countless people have been heard.
 The result is always: There has been no political influence."

+"I have always understood Olaf Scholz to be a person of integrity, whether I was in the opposition or as now in government - and I have no reason to doubt that now," Lindner told the Rheinische Post newspaper.

+Prominent Greens have kept quiet on the affair after criticising Scholz about it while in opposition.

-But recent headlines that prosecutors probing the scheme in Hamburg discovered 200,000 euros in the safe of a local politician from Scholz's ruling Social Democrats has reignited suspicions of political intervention on the bank's behalf.
+Recent headlines that prosecutors probing the scheme in Hamburg discovered 200,000 euros in the safe of a local politician from Scholz's ruling Social Democrats reignited suspicions of political intervention on the bank's behalf.

 Scholz has denied any knowledge of this cash or its origin and said he no longer has contact with the lawmaker involved.
 The lawmaker did not respond to a request for comment.

-The chancellor already faced Hamburg lawmakers last year and acknowledged then having a series of meetings with the then chairman of Warburg but said he couldn't recall details.
+The chancellor already faced Hamburg lawmakers last year and acknowledged then having a series of meetings with the then chairman of Warburg but said he could not recall details.

 "He only admits what can be proven," said Seelmaecker.